logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 Key specifications:

-* Only 'active clients' are reported.
-A Client is defined as 'active' and in scope for inclusion in this report if they had one or more active episodes in the reporting period, where 'active episode' is defined below.
+* Only ‘active clients’ are reported.
+A Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more active episodes in the reporting period, where ‘active episode’ is defined below.
 * Only ‘active episodes’ are reported.
 An Episode is defined as ‘active’ and in scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
 No distinction is made between Open and Completed Episodes
-* 'New episodes' are 'active episodes' which have commenced within the defined reporting period.
+* ‘New episodes’ are ‘active episodes’ which have commenced within the defined reporting period.
-* 'Closed episodes' includes all episodes that closed in the defined reporting period, whether or not the episode had a service contact within the defined reporting period.
+* ‘Closed episodes’ are ‘active episodes’ which have ended within the defined reporting period.
 * Service Contacts flagged as ‘No Show’ are not included for this purpose.

 .. _category-m8-1: